-Changes in the combined litter and soil carbon pool (hereafter referred to as the SOM carbon pool) were estimated with the Q model, which is a process based model based on the continuous quality theory22.
-It has previously been used in several national studies of forest and forest soil carbon balance studies in Sweden23.
+Changes in the combined litter and soil carbon pool (hereafter referred to as the SOM carbon pool) were estimated with the Q model.
+Also stumps that gradually decay an contribute to the litter and soil pool were included.
+This implies a deviation from the GHG-inventory, which reports stumps in the dead wood pool.
+The Q-model is a process based model based on the continuous quality theory and it has previously been used in several national studies of forest and forest soil carbon balance studies in Sweden.
 Litter that enters the soil is modelled as discrete cohorts of dead needles, fine roots, branches, coarse roots, stumps, stems and ground vegetation with different initial qualities.
 During the decomposition there is a continuous decline in the quality of the decomposing organic matter.
 For coarse woody litter, there is an invasion time before the decomposers can access the substrate completely, which gives rise to an initial lag phase.
-The model parameters24 reflect properties of the decomposer community, different litter qualities depending on litter types and tree species, and climate effects.
+The model parameters reflect properties of the decomposer community, different litter qualities depending on litter types and tree species, and climate effects.